-High temperatures and danger of impeller cavitation is the major challenge of condensate pumping
+High temperatures and danger of impeller cavitation is the major challenge for condensate pumping in steam systems.

 Often its necessary to pump condensate generated in heat exchangers and other consumers widely distributed in a plant, back to the condensate receiver in the boiler house.
 A special challenge with hot condensate, which is often close to 212oF (100oC), is cavitation of the pump and the pump impeller.

 Centrifugal pumps generates lower pressure behind the wheels and the hot condensate temporarily evaporates and expands on the back side of the vanes - before it implodes and condensates.
 Over time this erodes and destroys the pump impeller.

 To avoid the problem there are two alternative solutions: